 If there is something cherished that I took with me to Italy, it's this wonderful plant.
 Calamondin to most and calamansi to some.
-In Asia, it is called calamansi, sometimes written as kalamansi too.
+In the Philippines, it is called calamansi, sometimes written as kalamansi too.
 The juice of these small, round lemons is known to be replete with vitamin C. For that, it is often recommended when you are down with a cold, cough or flu.
 Coupled with honey makes it a vitamin-packed drink.
 It is more intense than lemons and a bit more perfumed.

 As an afterthought before taking pictures, I grabbed some mint leaves from the nearby pot for an aesthetic composition, primarily to give color to the dull looking liquid.
 But it actually gave a delicious minty hint when I tasted it after shooting the pictures.
 It gave this drink a whole new character from how I knew it before.
 I have always liked this refreshing drink but with mint, it becomes much more delectable.

-Calamansi Juice with Mint
+Calamansi Juice with MintIngredients:

 - 750 ml. water

-- mint leaves
+- Fresh mint leaves

-- Add 3 tablespoons honey and dillute with the juice.
+- Add 3 tablespoons honey and dilute with the juice.
 It's better to mix less sweetener at the beginning then adjust it later according to your taste.
-Mix until honey has become liquid.
+Mix until the honey has become liquid.

-- Add mint leaves and ice.
+- Add the mint leaves and ice.